OwenKLenz/group_limerick/README.md

 # Group Limerick

 ### Preface
 This is my first attempt at crafting an original web application.
-The back end is built Ruby using the Sinatra framework and the front end is built with with my underdeveloped skills in HTML and CSS.
+The back end is built in Ruby using the Sinatra framework and the front end is built with with my underdeveloped skills in HTML and CSS.

-I'm building this while sheltering in place during the COVID-19 pandemic and my hope it is that the game might be a fun diversion for family and friends during these difficult times.
+I'm building this while sheltering in place during the COVID-19 pandemic and my hope is that the game might be a fun diversion for family and friends during these difficult times.

 ### What is a limerick?
 As defined on [literarydevices.net](http://literarydevices.net/limerick):